 There are a number of rehab facilities in Florida, but they are not all alike.
 When you are evaluating a rehab center for a methamphetamine use disorder, look for comprehensive programs that can provide care for every stage of recovery, not just the detox period.
 Many people find that consistent care between detox and subsequent residential or outpatient programs is beneficial.
 Look for programs that provide multidisciplinary teams that are experienced in helping people overcome meth use disorders.

-If you or a loved one struggle with meth use, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with meth use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 Take the first step toward addressing the substance use disorder, call today.